tbcrawford/opah.fish/README.md

-# 🐠 1password-secrets.fish
+# 🐠 opah.fish

 A Fish shell plugin for seamless 1Password secrets management with automatic loading and intelligent caching.

 ## 🎯 What is this?

-`1password-secrets.fish` is a Fish shell plugin that automatically loads secrets from 1Password into your shell environment variables.
+`opah.fish` is a Fish shell plugin that automatically loads secrets from 1Password into your shell environment variables.
 It features intelligent caching to minimize 1Password CLI calls and includes `opah` (a playful nod to the [opah fish](https://en.wikipedia.org/wiki/Opah) and the 1Password CLI `op`), a comprehensive CLI for managing your secrets.

 ### Key Features